cookiejar/cookietemple/docs/adding_new_templates.rst

 6. | Now it´s time to add some tests for our new template

-   It´s important to add tests for the new template to COOKIETEMPLE, at least you should test the creation and linting of the new template, besides any special code that comes with the new template.
+   It´s important to add tests for the new template to cookietemple, at least you should test the creation and linting of the new template, besides any special code that comes with the new template.
    The tests are located inside the :code:`tests` directory.
-They are further separated into the core commands of COOKIETEMPLE where you should add at least some tests to :code:`tests/create` and :code:`tests/lint`.
+They are further separated into the core commands of cookietemple where you should add at least some tests to :code:`tests/create` and :code:`tests/lint`.
 Especially if you developed a template for a new domain, make sure to add the new :code:`Linter` and/or :code:`Creator`.
 Please note, that you have to name your test files and functions like
    :code:`test_*` otherwise they won´t be recognized by :code:`pytest`.